DC-analysis/dclab/docs/sec_av_basins/index.rst

 ===========
 To clarify the notation, please read these definition of the terms used in dclab in the context of basins.
-They also serve as a complete introduction to the capabilities of basins:
+They also serve as a complete introduction to the capabilities of basins.

+referrer:
+    A dataset that defines a basin "refers" to that basin.
+If a dataset is a referrer, then the dataset has features stored in other datasets (the basins).
 basin:
-    File or remote location containing additional feature data for another dataset.
-Both the dataset and the basin must originate from the same DC measurement.
-E.g. You can work with a local .rtdc file containing only :ref:´scalar features <sec_features_scalar>` with the image data stored on :ref:`DCOR <sec_av_dcor>` to keep your local disk usage low.
+    File or remote location containing feature data that are made accessible to the referrer.
+Both the referrer and the basin must originate from the same DC measurement.
+E.g. You can work with a local .rtdc file containing only :ref:´scalar features <sec_features_scalar>` with the image data stored in a basin on :ref:`DCOR <sec_av_dcor>` to keep your local disk usage low. mapped basin:
-referrer:
-    A dataset that defines a basin "refers" to that basin. mapped basin:
     A mapped basin is a basin that does not share the same event indices with its referrer.
 This means that either